 When they are done, they will look something like this.
 I say “something” like this because you may decide to take yours off the stove eye before your sauce gets this thick and that is perfectly alright.

-If you are serving these for a party, just put them on a platter with tooth picks like I did below.
+If you are serving these for a party, just put them on a platter with toothpicks as I did below.

-If making these meatballs is the extent of your Friday (or Monday) night excitement, just put a few in a bowl and grab a fork.
-That’s what I do 🙂
+However, if making these meatballs is the extent of your Friday (or Monday) night excitement, just put a few in a bowl and grab a fork.
+That’s what I do!

 Enjoy the sweet tangy goodness!

-- Approximately 2 pounds frozen meatballs (store bought or homemade
+- 2 lbs frozen meatballs (store-bought or homemade)

 - 1 cup ketchup